thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 changes on Earth's energy budget, the mechanisms of climate change, and water and carbon cycles (Wild 2009).
 It can also affect solar and agricultural production, and all living organisms.
-Studies of SDR variability, have identified some distinct SDR trends on different regions of the world on different time periods.
+Studies of SDR variability have identified some distinct SDR trends on different regions of the world on different time periods.
 The term 'brightening' is generally used to describe periods of positive SDR trend, and 'dimming' for negative trend (Wild 2009).
 There are many cases in the